-- ♦ When defining the protective field, take into account the additional distance Z{sm} to the protective field contour (see chapter 7.2 "Stationary danger zone guarding"). - Configure the protective field so that the safety-related switching outputs are switched off from every accessible point with sufficient minimum distance D. - Determine the start-up/restart operating mode required for the application. - If you are using start and/or restart interlock, determine the position for the reset button. - Many safety-relevant parameters are preset for each application in the configuration and diagnostics software.
-Use these preset values where possible. - Determine the conditions for the field pair changeover and the sequence of the field pair changeover. - \$ Create a record document for the device configuration and protective field dimensioning. - The document must be signed by the person responsible for the configuration. - · Include this document with the machine documentation. - Mark the protective field boundaries on the floor.
+- Configure the protective field so that the safety-related switching outputs are switched off from every accessible point with sufficient minimum distance D. - Determine the start-up/restart operating mode required for the application. - If you are using start and/or restart interlock, determine the position for the reset button. - Many safety-relevant parameters are preset for each application in the configuration and diagnostic software.
+Use these preset values where possible. - Determine the conditions for the field pair changeover and the sequence of the field pair changeover. - Create a record document for the device configuration and protective field dimensioning. - The document must be signed by the person responsible for the configuration. - Include this document with the machine documentation. - Mark the protective field boundaries on the floor.
 You can easily test the safety sensor along this marking.